dgutov/robe/README.md

 If the result is ambiguous, it then asks you to pick the module/location.

+We can't jump to methods implemented in C, so these are ignored.

 ## Install

 Currently you should check it out from Git: